+- I. Bullets

 - A. Types of records to be maintained;

 - B. Accessibility to the files; and

 - C. Security of the files.

+- II.
+Proofs of Compliance

 - Written directive addressing elements of the standard.
 (Qty Initial: 1) (Qty Reaccred: 1)

 - Observation of files.

 - III.
 Required References

 - IV.
 Assessor Guidelines

 - V. Accreditation Manager Notes